labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 |

-The **Tailoring Clusters Similarities** table provides informations about genes which may be involved in tailoring reactions.
+The **Tailoring Clusters Similarities** table provides information about genes which may be involved in tailoring reactions.
 By clicking on the number, you can access to the Pubmed related publication.

 * The 6 first columns help to know more about the predict tailoring clusters.
 * *Label* column gives the MicroScope gene label.
-* *TC protein id* , *TC gene name* and *Protein description* give informations about genes which compose the tailoring cluster.
+* *TC protein id* , *TC gene name* and *Protein description* give information about genes which compose the tailoring cluster.
-* *% identity*, *Coverage* and *e-values* give some mathematical informations about the match between tailoring gene and MicroScope one.
+* *% identity*, *Coverage* and *e-values* give some mathematical information about the match between tailoring gene and MicroScope one.

 .. image:: img/antiSMASH3_Tailoringcluster.PNG